aaren/thesis/chapters/04-waves.md

 between the different wavelets.
 Need to use equivalent fourier period*

-The comparison of ridgelet transforms in #fig:ridgelet-wavelet-comparison confirms that the Ricker wavelet is the one to use when searching for peaks.
+The comparison of ridgelet transforms in @fig:ridgelet-wavelet-comparison confirms that the Ricker wavelet is the one to use when searching for peaks.

 The Ricker-based ridgelet transform of each of the runs is show in
-#fig:ricker-ridgelets.
+@fig:ricker-ridgelets.

 ```{.python .input  n=26}
 ricker_ridgelets = [ridgelet_transform(r, theta=theta, wavelet=Ricker()) for r in runs]